-CURE YOUR COUGH, BY THE USE OF
+CURE YOUR COUGH

-Ritter's Syrup of Tar,

-Ritter's Syrup of Tar,
+Ritter's Syrup of Tar.
 WILD CHERRY, and WOOD NAPHTHA

+WILD CHERRY, and WOOD NAPHTHA

 A SLIGHT COLD, accidentally acquired,

 through neglect or improper treatment,

 may result in that worst of all diseases, consumption, therefore be advised in time, and

 procure at once a bottle of this valuable preparation.
 It is pleasant to the taste, and has

 no narcotic in its composition, and can be

 taken with perfect safety.

-The wide spread reputation which this

-preparation has obtained as a cough medicine, is a sure guarantee of its usefulness in

-all diseases of the throat and lungs, and all

-who use it will be certain to obtain relief.-

-For sale by all the storekeepers in this, and

-adjoining counies, and wholesale by the
+The wide spread reputation, which this preparation has obtained as a cough medicline, is a sure guarantee of its usefulness in all diseases of the throat and lungs, and all who use it will be certain to obtain relief.- For sale by all the storekeepers in this, and adjoining counties, and wholesale by the proprietor.

-proprietor.

-I. L. RITTER,

-No 7 South Front st., Philadelphia.
-No 7 South Front st., Philadelphia.
-Jan.
-28, 1855.
+I. L. RITTER, No 7 South Front st., Philadelphia.